Colophonite

-Colophonite, less commonly kalophonit (from κολοφωνία, kolophonia, rosin or rosin colors) — an obsolete historical name for a brownish calcium-iron mineral of the garnet family, a variety of grossular (later, andradite), discovered as an associated metamorphic mineral in the iron ore mines of the southern Norwegian islands, primarily Tromø (near Arendal).
+Colophonite, less commonly kalophonit (from κολοφωνία, kolophonia, rosin or rosin colors) — an obsolete historical name for a brownish calcium-iron mineral of the garnet family, a variety of grossular (later, andradite), discovered as an associated metamorphic mineral in the iron ore mines of the southern Norwegian islands, primarily Tromøya (near Arendal).
 It is a nesosilicate, with formula Ca_{3}Fe^{3+}_{2}(SiO_{4})_{3}.
 Other names for colophonite: resin garnet (Grenat résinite), calderite, rosin garnet.

 Versions of the mineral composition and classification of colophonite differed at different times, although in the most general sense it was always classified as a member of the garnet group mined in Europe.
 At one time it was considered a brown ("rosin" in color) variety of grossular, then it was classified as a variety of andradite.
 Due to the low quality and transparency of the crystals, colophonite was very rarely used for jewelry or even ornamental purposes, although it was valued in mineralogical collections.
 By the middle of the 20th century, this name ceased to be used in mineralogy as relevant, and jewelers began to consider colophonite as a kind of historical synonym for hessonite.

 History and name

 The name of this mineral means "rosin" (from κολοφωνία, kolophonia) and refers to the specific brown or yellowish-brown color of the stones.
 Occasionally it is transliterated as "kalophonit".

-The most famous and oldest location of colophonite in Europe was the iron mines on the Norwegian island of Tromø, located in the south of the country, near Arendal, where brown or red-brown opaque garnetites were found as accompanying granulates.
+The most famous and oldest location of colophonite in Europe was the iron mines on the Norwegian island of Tromøya, located in the south of the country, near Arendal, where brown or red-brown opaque garnetites were found as accompanying granulates.
 Norwegian colophonites were of low quality and found almost no jewelry or trade use, but the name, published at the beginning of the 19th century and accepted by the scientific world, was temporarily assigned in European mineralogy to brown or red-brown varieties of ferruginous garnets.

 Later, when mentioned in mineralogical texts, as well as in trade and jewelry practice, the two terms gradually began to become mutually confused: the lesser known colophonite and the more common hessonite, since one word referred to scientific practice, and the other was a commercial name, although both of them referred to grana brownish tones.
 In the end, the confusion of concepts led to the fact that colophonite gradually became outdated and became relegated to the terminological history of European mineralogy, finally giving way to hessonite in trade and jewelry practice, and in some cases began to be considered its complete synonym.

 In the early and mid-19th century, the term colophonite as a low-quality ferruginous variety of garnet was widely used in the scientific community and was not questioned.
 Part of it was used to describe the nature of rocks and individual mineral deposits.